Starting an LLC in Texas is Easy, just Follow the Steps

 If your Texas LLC is a single or multi-member, you are Tax Reporting.

 LLCs are “pass-through” entities.
 LLC owners report and pay taxes to the IRS on their personal income tax returns.
-If you are forming a single-member LLC you will need to file the 1040 Schedule C form and if you are a multimember LLC you’ll need to file the 1065 partnership form.
+If you are forming a single-member LLC you will need to file the 1040 Schedule C form and if you are a multimember LLC you’ll need to file the form 1065 with a Schedule K-1.

 Taxes can get complicated and we definitely recommend hiring an accountant for your LLC.
 It’s absolutely important for business owners to have an overview of what’s going on with taxes and to be involved.